 Read the comments in btnet_service.exe.config.
 Note that one service instance can support multiple websites.

 The service communicates with the website via the page insert_bug.aspx.
 It cannot use windows security.

-As of December 2010, there is a new way to get incoming emails.
 Instead of running btnet_service.exe and configuring it via btnet_service.exe.config, you can specify in Web.config that the ASP.NET application itself creates a worker thread that does the same thing.
 On the one hand, this new way is easier to setup and configure than btnet_service.exe.
 On the other hand, this new way won't work if you are running BugTracker.NET on a shared host with ASP.NET "Medium Trust", because "Medium Trust" won't allow an ASP.NET to create an outgoing TCP/IP connection to the POP3 server.
 See the "Pop3..." settings in Web.config for more info.